 But Michigan Republicans filed a lawsuit against the commission, an explicit move to overrule the will of voters.

 This power-grab by Michigan Republicans only serves their own interests.
-Flipping the Michigan Legislature is the only way to fight back against these undemocratic tactics the GOP uses to stay in office.
+Flipping the Michigan State House is the only way to fight back against these undemocratic tactics the GOP uses to stay in office.

 Michigan is experiencing its biggest environmental crisis in 40 years: the cancer-causing chemical PFAS contaminating its water.